samanthabretous/blog/src/pages/blog/heap-maps-101.md

   }

   /**
-   * Get the peek element fill the in the holw with the last element in array
+   * Get the peek element fill the in the hole with the last element in array
    * Then sort the replaced element.
    *
    * return number